devopsacademyau/academy/classes/01class/exercises/c01-aws02/frdvo/README.md

 - Add a brief descrition of the challenges you faced:

-Learn about IAM, Roles, Policies, Profiles, Association, ARN, how to find ARNs, how to create JSON files for roles and policies.
+I had to learn about IAM, Roles, Policies, Profiles, Association, ARN, how to find ARNs, how to create JSON files for roles and policies.

-Learn basics about IAM and roles:
+IAM basics and roles and policies:

-role - it is like a "user" that assume an AWS resouce (EC2 here)
+**role** - it is like a "user" that assume an AWS resouce (EC2 here)

-policie - it is like a permission to access a service with the AWS (Read access to a S3 bucket here)
+**policy** - it is like a permission to access a service with the AWS (Read access to a S3 bucket here)

 Remember: A role contains policies.

 A instance need to be associate with a profile with the role assignement.

+**profile** - applies the role with the policies to a EC2 instance

 Once the instance is associated, the aws cli is allowed to run access services as described on the policies.